UMWEDU/umw-finaid-sync/_pages/hire.md

  	<li>Banner ID</li>
  	<li>Pay rate**</li>
  	<li>FOAP to charge (six-digit org# is fine)</li>
- 	<li>Any special notes, such as a desired start date so as to provide a deadline for the paperwork</li>
+ 	<li>Any special notes, such as a desired start date so as to provide a deadline for the paperwork.</li>
+ 	<li>PLEASE US THIS FORM TO LIST THE STUDENTS YOU ARE HIRING:  <a href="http://www.umw.edu/financialaid/wp-content/uploads/sites/31/2016/02/SEMPL-Hire-Form.docx">SEMPL Hire Form</a></li>
 </ul>
 **Normally an hourly wage. <a href="http://www.umw.edu/financialaid/student-employment/supervisors/stipends/">Stipend contracts</a> are an option in some cases.
 <ol start="6">